wiesche89/grin_frb_win/README.md

 - All dialogs are translated via `context.trNow` so they work even when triggered from button callbacks.
 - Creating/restoring a wallet never overwrites existing data silently.
 Use distinct directories for different wallets.
 - For seed and password dialogs, empty inputs are accepted when operating on an unprotected wallet, matching grin’s behavior.

----

-✅ With these pieces the Flutter shell exposes almost all `grin-wallet` functionality in a desktop-friendly way — now with automated widget tests to keep it stable.